 The problem was that colonialism had left an extremely ambiguous law governing the ‘communal areas’ that accounted for almost half the country.
 Namibia is a semi-desert country, so these areas were largely open land, where traditionally you could graze your cows wherever you liked.
 Namibian farmers would often migrate a hundred miles with their cows to get better grazing for at least part of the year.
 The new elite who ran the country realised that they could get away with stealing this land by putting up ‘illegal fences’ and defending them, sometimes with armed men.

 The government publicly disapproved of this, even while many Ministers were stealing land themselves, sometimes areas of over 10 square kilometres at a time.
-Several Ministers managed to divert money intended to help poor farmers during a drought to drill a well on the land he had stolen.
+One Minister managed to divert money intended to help poor farmers during a drought to drill a well on the land he had stolen.

 As an aid worker, I worked closely with these farmers on environmental programmes.
 I would travel round the rural areas, to places in the back of beyond, to seek out their opinions on the conservation programmes we worked on.
 While the farmers uniformly wanted to save their local wildlife, they were also furious that their grazing land was being stolen.